What’s The Best Pool Testing Kit? (2019 Guide)

 The three types of pool water test kits available are liquid, digital and strips, and there are a few pros and cons to each one:

-The liquid test kits use reagents, which is the liquid that comes in the dropper bottles in the kits.
+The liquid test kits use reagents, which is the liquid that comes in the dropper bottles.

-You'll first take a water sample directly from your pool and then you will drop the amount of reagent your kit calls for into the vial of pool water.
+You'll first take a water sample directly from your pool and then you will drop the amount of reagent that's called for into the vial of pool water.

-Strip test kits are the easiest to use, but they're not always as accurate as the liquid kits for a couple of reasons: they can be tainted and they don’t work after they expire.
+Strip tests are the easiest to use, but they're not always as accurate as the liquid kits for a couple of reasons: they can be tainted and they don’t work after they expire.

 You then just wait for your strip to change colors and read the instructions to find out what the colors mean.
 Each color usually indicates a different level.

-Digital pool testers also use reagents like the liquid test kits, but they're much easier to read since the electronic device does it for you.
+Digital pool testers also use reagents like the liquid types, but they're much easier to read since the electronic device does it for you.

 Best pool testing kits

-This test kit from Taylor (click here to check the price on Amazon) comes with the stuff to test for chlorine (total chlorine and combined chlorine), pH, alkalinity, calcium hardness, and cyanuric acid, and includes a FASDPD bromine test kit as well.
+This unit from Taylor (click here to check the price on Amazon) comes with the stuff to test for chlorine (total chlorine and combined chlorine), pH, alkalinity, calcium hardness, and cyanuric acid, and includes a FASDPD bromine test kit as well.

 These are all the chemicals you will be testing regularly, so it’s handy because you don’t have to purchase anything separately.